zodern/meteor-up/docs/docs.md

 ## Other Utility Commands

 * `mup reconfig` - reconfigures app with new environment variables, Meteor settings, and it updates the start script.
-This is run as part of `mup deploy`
+This is also the last step of `mup deploy`.
 * `mup stop` - stop the app
 * `mup start` - start the app
 * `mup restart` - restart the app
-* `mup logs [-f --tail=50]` - get logs.
+* `mup logs [-f --tail=50]` - view the app's logs.
 Supports all of the flags from `docker logs`.

 ## Build Options